speedytman/Memory_Game/README.md

 start the timer as well as a new game button.
 On the home page, we created a new game, rate us, and help buttons for the user.

 **How It Was Implemented**
-> We decided to make a memory card game using Java and Kotlin in Android Studio.
+> We decided to make a memory card game using Java and Kotlin classes in Android Studio.
 To make the card faces we used a GridLayout and imageButtons.
 We also imageButtons on the game page for pausing the timer, restarting the timer, and starting a new game; as well as for the home page for starting a new game, rating the game, and a help page.

 **Issues and Further Work**